 - Students may not record, take pictures or video while on the bus.

 - Students are not to bring large, dangerous or illegal objects onto the bus.

 - Students are to sit in their seats facing forward with their feet on the floor.

 - Students are to keep their belongings and bodies out of the aisle.

 - Students are not to extend objects or any part of their bodies out of the windows.

-- Damaging the bus in any way will result in disciplinary action and removal from the bus until the cost of the damage is paid.
+- Damaging a bus in any way will result in disciplinary action and removal from bus until restitution is paid.

 - Students impeding the safe operation of the bus are subject to losing their bus riding privilege.

 Exiting the Bus

 - Do not to attempt to stand or exit the bus until it is stopped.